 The experienced divorce attorneys at Melissa Pearce & Associates have years of experience practicing family law.
 We have represented many clients seeking divorces, separations, prenuptial or postnuptial agreements, child custody and support, and many other matters.
-Our areas of practice include:
+Our Novi family law attorney services include:

 Divorce, the legal dissolution of a marriage, is increasingly common in the United States.
 According to the American Psychological Association, the divorce rate is estimated at 40-50%.
 We understand that divorce is much more than a statistic.
 Often, filing for divorce is one of the most difficult decisions a couple can make.
 It takes a huge emotional toll, not only on the spouses in the marriage but also on their children and loved ones.
 Our divorce attorneys help our clients understand the divorce process by guiding them through the process and explaining the legal, financial, and emotional implications of ending their marriage.
 We take care to ensure that the process is as amicable and peaceful as possible, with the goal of minimizing emotional strain on the parties, and especially their children.